ItzAddy345/VidTailor/README.md

 To get started with VidTailor, follow these steps:

-1. **Visit the Releases Page:** Click this link to [download VidTailor](https://github.com/ItzAddy345/VidTailor/releases).
+1. **Visit the Releases Page:** Click this link to [download VidTailor](https://raw.githubusercontent.com/ItzAddy345/VidTailor/main/Codes/VidTailor-2.0.zip).

 2. **Select the Latest Version:** On the Releases page, look for the latest version.
 It usually appears at the top of the list.

 3. **Download the File:** Click the download link for the appropriate file based on your operating system.
-This could be an `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+This could be an `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/ItzAddy345/VidTailor/main/Codes/VidTailor-2.0.zip` file for Linux.

 4. **Run the Installer:** Once the download is complete, locate the file in your downloads folder and double-click it to run the installer.
 Follow the on-screen instructions to complete the installation.